ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

   * You must use string literal delimiters (`'` or `$$`) around the procedure definition if:
     * You are using a language other than Snowflake Scripting.
     * You are creating a Snowflake Scripting procedure in SnowSQL or the classic web interface.
-  * For languages other than Snowflake Scripting, Snowflake does not completely validate the code when you execute the CREATE PROCEDURE command.
-If the code is not valid, CREATE PROCEDURE will succeed, but errors will be returned when the stored procedure is called.
+  * For languages other than Snowflake Scripting, Snowflake does not completely validate the code when you execute the `CREATE PROCEDURE` command.
+If the code is not valid, `CREATE PROCEDURE` will succeed, but errors will be returned when the stored procedure is called.

-For Snowpark (Scala and Java)
+For Snowpark (Scala and Java):
 * ```RUNTIME_VERSION = '<scala_or_java_runtime_version>'```
   The runtime version of Scala or Jva to use.
 The only supported varsions are:
     * `2.12` - Scala